Franchising is big business for the nation’s army of small entrepreneurs.

 “Many people love the idea of working for themselves but they don’t always have the necessary discipline to be small business operators,” says Michael Russell, managing director of franchised mortgage broking group MoneyQuest.

-Are you cut out for it?
+Are you cut out to run a franchise?

 Despite the benefits, franchising is not for everyone, and it can be surprisingly competitive just to be selected as a franchise.